MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/object-limits.md

 Azure DevOps Services limits each organization to 300 projects per organization.
 Above 300 projects certain experiences, such as connecting to the organization from Visual Studio, start to degrade.

 For on-premises Azure DevOps Server, there are no hard limits to the number of projects.
 However, you may find performance issues if the number of projects approaches 300.
-If your on-premises collection has more than 300 projects, and you plan to migrate to Azure DevOps Services, you'll either need to split the collection or delete older projects to get below the 300 limit imposed by Azure DevOps Services.
+If you plan to migrate your on-premises collection to Azure DevOps Services, you'll need to observe the maximum limit of 300 projects.
+If your collection has more than 300 projects, you'll either need to split the collection or delete older projects.

+For more information, see [Migrate data from Azure DevOps Server to Azure DevOps Services](../../../migrate/migration-overview.md).

 ## Process customization

+A number of limits are imposed on the number of objects that you can define for a process.
+To learn about process models, see [Customize your work tracking experience](../../../reference/customize-work.md).

 ::: moniker range="azure-devops"